MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    ![More information about the Animation Frame Fired event](./index-images/animation-frame-fired.png)

-   After clicking an event, use the arrow keys to select the events next to it.
+   After clicking an event, if you want to select an event next to it, you can press the arrow keys.

-1. Use your trackpad or mouse wheel on the **Main** section to zoom in on the **Animation Frame Fired** event and its child events.
-You can also press `W` to zoom in.
+1. Zoom in on the **Animation Frame Fired** event and its child events, by using the mouse wheel or trackpad.
+Or, press **W**.

    You can now see the events that occur when a single frame of the animation is rendered.
 The **update** function is called, which, in turn, calls the **updateSlow** function, which triggers many **Recalculate Style** and **Layout** events:

    ![The Animation Frame Fired event and its child events](./index-images/animation-frame-children.png)

 1. Click one of the purple **Layout** events.
 DevTools provides more information about the event in the **Summary** panel.
-There is a warning about forced reflows (another word for _layout_).
+There's a warning about "forced reflows" (re-layout).

 1. In the **Summary** panel, click the **app.js:104** link under **Layout Forced**.
 DevTools takes you to the line of code that forced the layout in the **Sources** tool: